Understanding Bloating: How the GI Map Test Can Help

 “Why am I bloated after every meal?”

-If you regularly feel uncomfortable, swollen or gassy after meals, you are not alone.
-Bloating is one of the most common digestive complaints and it can happen even when you are eating a healthy diet.
+If you regularly feel uncomfortable, swollen, or gassy after meals, you are not alone.
+Bloating is a frequent digestive complaint that can occur even when you're eating a healthy diet.

-Many people assume certain foods are the problem, so they try eliminating gluten, dairy, FODMAPs, fruit, sugar or go completely carnivore.
-However, for many individuals the underlying cause is not simply what they eat, but how their digestive system and gut microbiome are functioning.
+Many people assume that certain foods are the problem.
+They try eliminating gluten, dairy, FODMAPs, fruit, sugar, or even go completely carnivore.
+However, for many individuals, the underlying cause is not just what they eat, but how their digestive system and gut microbiome are functioning.

 In this article, I will explain the most common hidden causes of bloating after eating and how advanced microbiome testing, such as the GI MAP Stool Test, can help identify what may be happening inside your gut.